The New York Public Library Has Calculated Its Most Checked-Out Books Of All Time

 From year to year, books on current events prove popular.
 The library's top checkout of 2019 was Becoming, Michelle Obama's autobiography.

-The all-time list includes many titles that people read, and treasure, and want to share with their children.
+The all-time list includes many titles that people read, treasure and want to share with their children.

 "The books on this list have transcended generations and, much like the Library itself, are as relevant today as they were when they first arrived," said NYPL President Anthony W. Marx.
 "This list tells us something about New Yorkers over the last 125 years — what moves them, what excites them, what stands the test of time."